-Resources, books, and online courses to learn Modern Standard Arabic — plus what you shouldn’t waste your time on
+Here’s our guide to resources, books, and online courses to learn Modern Standard Arabic, as well as notes on what you shouldn’t waste your time on.

 We learned to speak Egyptian Arabic for one reason: to communicate with everyday people.
 We’re still convinced that learning a spoken dialect is the best first step for those who want to communicate, but that doesn’t mean that learning Modern Standard Arabic (MSA) is a bad idea.

 It depends entirely on your goals.
 You should learn MSA if your goals are long-term and focused on mastering Arabic comprehensively.
 If your goals are short-term, to communicate, you should just learn dialects.

 But we have also learned many reasons why learning Modern Standard Arabic (“MSA”) is useful and probably the best second step to take after a dialect.

 Disclosure: Some of the links in this article earn us a referral commission.

 Like this article and want more in your inbox?
 Join our somewhat exclusive mailing list!

 Learning MSA vs. an Arabic Dialect (Egyptian, Levantine)

 A lot of people just starting out can’t really fathom the difference between the kinds of Arabic.
 It all seems so foreign!
 Analogies with other languages (e.g. Latin-derived languages vs. Latin) are never perfect.
 So I’ll try to explain the differences in as simply as I can.

 There are broadly three levels of Arabic: